-Nashville man's girlfriend warned he was building bombs
+Nashville Man's Girlfriend Warned He Was Building Bombs

 NASHVILLE, Tenn.
-(AP) — More than a year before he detonated a bomb in downtown Nashville on Christmas, officers visited Anthony Warner’s home after his girlfriend told police that he was building bombs in an RV trailer at his residence, according to documents obtained by The Associated Press.
+(AP) — More than a year before Anthony Warner detonated a bomb in downtown Nashville on Christmas, officers visited his home after his girlfriend told police that he was building bombs in an RV trailer at his residence, according to documents obtained by The Associated Press.
 But they were unable to make contact with him, or see inside his RV.

 When officers arrived at Perry’s home, police said she had two unloaded pistols sitting next to her on the porch.
 She told them those guns belonged to “Tony Warner,” police said, and she did not want them in the house any longer.
 Perry, then 62, was then transported for a psychological evaluation after speaking to mental health professionals on the phone.